Cloud-Scythe-Labs/reascript-rs/README.md

 Firstly, a special thanks to @helgoboss and other contributors to the `reaper-rs` project, which is the inspiration for `reascript-rs`.

-`reascript-rs` aims to be backwards compatible with all previous versions of the ReaScript API.
+`reascript-rs` aims to be forwards compatible from its initial release, and if requested we may also include specific API versions of previous releases.
-To achieve this we re-create each release of the [open source C/C++ GitHub mirror](https://github.com/justinfrankel/WDL), made available by Cuckos, and auto-generate releases as new versions become available.
-This means that developers or average users can write plugins, macros and scripts in Rust regardless of which version of REAPER they prefer, and that the Rust API will always be up-to-date with the official release. **Each release version will be the same as its corresponding ReaScript version, e.g. ReaScript v0.1.0 -> reascript.rs v0.1.0**
+To achieve this we create each release of the [open source C/C++ GitHub mirror](https://github.com/justinfrankel/WDL), made available by Cuckos, auto-generating releases as new versions become available.
+This means that developers or average users can write plugins, macros and scripts in Rust so long as the REAPER version matches the ReaScript version, and that the Rust API will always be up-to-date with the official release. **Each release version will be the same as its corresponding ReaScript version, e.g. ReaScript v0.1.0 -> reascript.rs v0.1.0**